-While this dish required some preparation (e.g. sourcing soy lecithin), it was easy to put together, an important consideration for an appetiser that is part of a home cooked meal.
+While this seafood lasagna dish required some preparation (including sourcing soy lecithin), it was easy to put together, an important consideration for an appetiser that is part of a home cooked meal.
 Everything except the foam can be prepared ahead of time, and it can all come together very quickly.

 After earlier experimentation with instant dashi powder to create the dashi, I do recommend making your own dashi from scratch – using kombu and katsuobushi.
 Of course, if you cannot find those ingredients, instant dashi does work too.

 Foams are very “haute cuisine” and really are more for looks and effect than taste or texture.
 I managed to find a source of soy lecithin (a health supplement shop).
-This worked well for me in this dish, but it is not essential.
+This worked well for me in this dish.
+It is not essential though.
 A drizzle of soy sauce diluted with some dashi works very well too.